 Children don't need to be over indulged.
 They need to learn self-discipline - how to defer a desire, and turn from temptation, and put principle above convenience.
-I've heard it said, "Kids are like stomachs.
-They don't need everything we can afford to give them."

-And one thing is certain, a child won't develop the strength of character to say "no to sin" himself - if his parents have lacked the courage to say "no to him."
+And one thing is for certain, a child won't develop the strength of character to say "no to sin" himself - if his parent has lacked the courage to say "no to him."

 Men are into building walls - that keep out danger, and elevate the perspective of those around them.
-From the top of a wall you can see further and clearer.

-But men are also willing to get down in the trenches with the people around them, and stand in the gap.
+Men like lifting folks to the top of a wall...
+But men are also willing get into the trenches and stand in the gap...

 Boys seek permission.
 Men give permission...
 Boys repress.
 Men express...
 Boys are intimidated by other people's success.
 Men are inspire by the successes of others...
 Boys seek validation.
 Men give validation...
 Boys look for who's responsible for the problem.
 Men look for how they can be responsible for the solution...